 - Backlog Update

 Once the stakeholders discussion is over, it’s time to update the backlog.
 This step is crucial because it provides structure and organization to the remaining increments that are to be completed.
 The product owner and Scrum Master add or remove user stories, and reprioritize the backlog items before choosing what the team will work on in the next sprint.
+The team uses different backlog prioritization techniques to achieve that.
+Read more on this process in the “Epic, Story, and Tasks in Agile” article.

 What is a sprint retrospective?